List of The Sopranos characters: Carlo Gervasi

 Carlo Gervasi is played by Arthur J. Nascarella.
 Carlo was a capo in the DiMeo crime family.
-He was promoted to caporegime of James "Little Jimmy" Altieri's crew after Jimmy was murdered on suspicion of being an FBI informant, and was put in charge of obtaining grey-market goods from container ships docking at the Newark ports.
+He was promoted to caporegime of James "Little Jimmy" Altieri's crew after Jimmy was murdered on suspicion of being an FBI informant, and was put in charge of obtaining grey-market goods from container ships docking at the Newark port.
 He is introduced in Season 4.
 In Season 6, Carlo begins to emerge from the background and become a more prominent character.
 Carlo took over Vito Spatafore's construction business in addition to the ports, after the revelation of Vito's homosexuality, his subsequent disappearance, and later his ultimate fate.

 When Tony decided that Spatafore had to be killed to appease acting New York City boss Phil Leotardo, and Silvio Dante asked if the hit should be assigned to anyone in particular, Soprano suggested Carlo for the job.
 However, Spatafore was beaten to death by Phil Leotardo's men Gerry Torciano and Dominic "Fat Dom" Gamiello before Carlo could act.
 Carlo later avenged his family's honor by stabbing Fat Dom four times with a large chef's knife for making jokes about Spatafore's murder and implying that Carlo was also homosexual.
 The killing occurred in the back room of Satriale's pork store, with Silvio taking part.
 Tony Soprano later discovered them waiting to dispose of the body and was angry because of the murder's possible repercussions.

 Carlo took charge of disposing of Gamiello's body and drove to Connecticut to deposit his head in a storm drain, phoning Silvio to confirm that the last part was safely away and to ask about Tony's plans to blow up Phil's wire room.
 Carlo's son Jason attends Rutgers University, where he is involved in gambling and loansharking.
 Carlo's cousin, Burt, switched sides during the Lupertazzi/Soprano war and was killed for his disloyalty by Silvio Dante.

 In the series finale, Carlo's son was said to be arrested by the FBI for drug dealing.
 Gervasi failed to show up for a meeting with Paulie Gualtieri, which worried Tony that he may have been cutting a deal with the police.
 Tony's attorney confirmed that someone was going to testify before a grand jury and that indictments were forthcoming.
 In the final scene, Tony told Carmela that Carlo was testifying, confirming that he had turned informant, likely in a deal to keep his son out of jail.